Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 Updated: January 2003

-With the signing of the Strategic Offensive Reductions Treaty (SORT), it appears unlikely that a START III agreement will be negotiated.
+After the signing of the Strategic Offensive Reductions Treaty (SORT), it seemed unlikely that a START III agreement would be negotiated.
 President George W. Bush and Russian President Vladimir Putin signed SORT on May 24, 2002.
 The treaty calls for each country to deploy no more than 1,700-2,200 strategic warheads, effectively matching the limit of 2,000-2,500 warheads proposed for START III.1 SORT does not, however, address strategic nuclear warhead destruction or tactical nuclear weapons limits, both ground-breaking arms control measures that were suggested for inclusion in START III.
+Negotiations on START III were ultimately not successful and the treaty was never signed.

 START III's Origins: